dockergiant/rolldev/docs/environments/magento2.md

         BLACKFIRE_SERVER_ID=
         BLACKFIRE_SERVER_TOKEN=

-3. Sign an SSL certificate for use with the project (the input here should match the value of `TRAEFIK_DOMAIN` in the above `.env` example file):
+3. Sign an SSL certificate for use with the project (the input here should match the value of `TRAEFIK_DOMAIN` in the above `.env.roll` example file):

         roll sign-certificate exampleproject.test